masterkram/bytehub/docs/StudyNotes/README.md

 Chooing a domain: IT and looking what solutions it offers for businesses.

-What is the value proposition? (of tech)

-Match technologies,
-see how technologies can be implemented in organisations how can this change organisations
+see how technologies can be implemented in organisations

-hype cycle.png

 ## why bit ?